Share

 The Cache County MEICHV (pronounced Cache County MicVee) Program offers friendly home visits, family connection groups, and access to helpful resources throughout the community.
 It is for families with children from pregnancy up to age six, or entry into kindergarten.
 Cache County’s MIECHV is part of the Institute for Disability Research, Policy & Practice, located within the Emma Eccles Jones College of Education and Human Services at Utah State University.
 It is funded through the federal Maternal and Child Health Bureau.

 The cover of "Impact: Employment and IDD," shows Katrina Simons, who uses a wheelchair, interviewing Dupree Edwards, an editor of this issue.
-They are sitting in a studio, speaking into microphones with film cameras focused on
+They are sitting in a studio, speaking into microphones with film cameras focused on them.
+Both people are smiling.

 New!
 Impact: Employment and IDD